 - Width – The measurement is the longest extent from side to side on the pond.

 - Height – The measurement that is the longest extent from top to bottom of the pond.
-You’d also refer to it as depth of the pond.
+You’d also refer to it as the depth of the pond.

 When we calculated the square footage of the walls of a circular pond, there was only one wall.
 So keep this in mind when calculating the square footage of a rectangular pond.
-It has four walls and all need to be accounted for.
+It has four walls and all four walls will need to be accounted for.
 Let’s assume that the length of the pond is 24 feet, the width is 14 feet and the depth is 4.5 feet.